![]() |

-Many of our Hawaii Art Camps offer Winter Art Programs, Activities, Workshops & Classes starting in January, 2021.
+Many of our Hawaii Art Camps offer Spring & Spring Break Art Programs, Activities, Workshops & Classes starting in March, 2025.

-Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Art Camp you're interested in a call to check on Winter dates, times and availability.
+Be sure to check the "Year-Round Programs and Other Camp Info" headings of each camp listing for specifics, or give any Art Camp you're interested in a call to check on Spring & Spring Break dates, times and availability.

-Many of our Art Camps will be hosting Winter Reunions for their previous campers, and Winter Open Houses for interested new campers and families.
+Many of our Art Camps will be hosting Spring & Spring Break Reunions for their previous campers, and Spring & Spring Break Open Houses for interested new campers and families.
 Each camp is different, and some offer activities for the entire family.

 Looking for a Great Hawaii Art Day Camp?
 Look at each camp's TYPE OF CAMP description.
 Many of our Best Hawaii Day Art Camps also list their exact hours, and if they offer before and after camp activities.